 1WhoKey – The full MFK (Master File Key) consists of ten elements.
 A combination of six chartfield elements make up the “WhoKey” and these elements are Fund, Organizational Unit, Department/SubDepartment, Grant/Program and Function.
 The BRF (Budget Reference Field) is the sixth element that makes up a unique WhoKey only for externally-sponsored grants and contracts (fund 500 and 510 accounts that begin with a grant/program of ‘1’ or ‘2’) and cost sharing (grant/program accounts that begin with a ‘3’).
 All other WhoKeys that have a funding source other than externally-sponsored grants and contracts and cost sharing have no BRF value.

 2Account Owner – This is the person who has general decision making authority over the account and fiscal responsibility and accountability for the account.
 The Account Owner for non-grant accounts is typically the Departmental Administrator but may be delegated to a Business Manager, Financial Officer or Program Administrator.
 The Account Owner for grant accounts is the Principal Investigator.
 Research Administrators are not permitted to be the Account Owner.

 3Reviewer(s) – This is the person(s) reviewing the transactions and comparing them to supporting documents.
-In addition to the Account Reviewer, up to two Secondary Reviewers may be assigned to an account.
-Please note that from an application perspective, there is no distinction in the responsibility or hierarchy of reviewers (i.e., Account Reviewers and both Secondary Reviewers all have the same level of responsibility).
+In addition to the Account Reviewer, up to four Secondary Reviewers may be assigned to an account.
+Please note that from an application perspective, there is no distinction in the responsibility or hierarchy of reviewers (i.e., Account Reviewer and Secondary Reviewers all have the same level of responsibility).